ma-za-kpe/Interview_Android_Test_App/README.md

 ![](pdt.png)

+## [Live App](https://appetize.io/app/yrrq64xw7y84gn159k1xb98tr4) - Take the app for a live spin here.

 ## About
 - A simple MVVM project designed to be have low coupling with some degree of cohesion.
 - This project is created with code re-usability, a screaming architecture, some solid principles like single responsibility and dependency injection mind.
 - The project domain has been modeled from the given exercise ui, a file called Development Tasks.doc in the project file structure.
-- However small it is, with time, it has the potential to be an over engineered application, meaning CLEAN ARCHITECTURE.
+- However small it is, with time, it has the potential to be an over engineered application (For good sleep), meaning CLEAN ARCHITECTURE.
 - On top of that, you can easily plug in the network layer, implement cache and have the app running in no time.
 - More importantly, the project also leverages some of kotlin's more exciting features, like the use